Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 on the end of the necklace and add a jump ring.

-- Use crimp pliers to close the crimp bead and secure it to the beading line or necklace.
+- Use crimp pliers to close the crimp bead, securing it to the beading line or necklace.

 - Trim away excess beading line with scissors.